Ecuador Social Bond S.à r.l Announces Successful Results of its Consent Solicitation

 No consent fee will be paid to Holders of S.à r.l Notes in connection with the Consent Solicitation.

-Having received the Requisite Consents, the Company is authorized to give its consent to the Ecuador Social Bond Modifications and expects to do so on or promptly after the date hereof.
+Having received the Requisite Consents, the Company is authorized to give its consent to the Ecuador Social Bond Modifications, and the Company has given its consent.

 Identifiers for the S.à r.l Notes consist of ISINs: